um8ra/movie_edge/README.txt

 - You should now have both core data (ml-20m/<many_files>), metadata.pkl.
 It's time to process some data!

 =Process data=
-- Go to the root project directory: "cse6242_project"
+- Go to the root CODE directory
 - Run $jupyter notebook in the environment you $pip install'd into earlier.
 - Open gensim_word2vec.ipynb and "run all cells".
 This will generate the gensim Word2vec model.
 - Move the model into the gensim_models2 directory (it will originally be written into the same directory as the Jupyter notebook)